Emmerdale: Debbie vows to find Joe as Cain panics his killer secret will be exposed

 Will Debbie discover what her dad did to her fiance on their wedding day?

-Emmerdale‘s Debbie Dingle has been granted bail for organising the acid attack on Ross Barton, but as her trial and a possible prison sentence looms she has vowed to look for missing boyfriend Joe Tate who abandoned her on their wedding day but is most likely dead, with her father Cain being involved in his suspicious disappearance.
+Emmerdale‘s Debbie Dingle (Charley Webb) has been granted bail for organising the acid attack on Ross Barton (Michael Parr), but as her trial and a possible prison sentence looms she has vowed to look for missing boyfriend Joe Tate who abandoned her on their wedding day but is most likely dead, with her father Cain (Jeff Hordley) being involved in his suspicious disappearance.

 - Emmerdale: Cain tells Moira he killed Joe